 - Learn to use the handrails.
 Give yourself as much assistance as possible by using the handrails on the way up.
 Top-ranked female tower runner Suzy Walsham says in Men's Running magazine that she runs two stairs at a time, using the handrails to help her up.

-- Practice breathing.
-Stair climbing is intense and your breathing will become deep and labored.
-During training, try to find a breathing rhythm that allows you to stay dialed in for the short duration of the race.
+- Practise breathing.
+Stair climbing is intense and your breathing will become deep and laboured.
+During training, try to find a breathing rhythm that allows you to stay dialled in for the short duration of the race.
 Some experts advise that you focus on a long vigorous exhale and make the inhale shorter.

-- Know race-day logistics.
-Do some research and find out how many stories your event will be and build your training around your specific event.
-Sproule suggests that your stair training days should last about 30 percent longer than your predicted time on race day.
-Also, keep in mind that stairs in commercial buildings are taller than they are in residential buildings.
+- Know the race-day logistics.
+Do some research and find out how many storeys your event will be, and build your training around your specific event.
+Sproule suggests that your stair-training days should last about 30 percent longer than your predicted time on race day.
+Also, bear in mind that stairs in commercial buildings are taller than they are in residential buildings.
 So if you are training in an apartment building, climbing 50 flights may take slightly longer in a corporate tower.

 - Use the gym for strength training.
-On your non-stair training days, you’ll want to do some strength training to build strength and endurance.
-Exercises such as squats, lunges, and planks can go a long way to enhance your tower run power.
-But skip the stair climbing machines unless it is an easy day.
-These machines don’t teach you the technical aspects of tower running, such as turning properly, using the handrails, or pacing yourself.
+On your non-stair-training days, you'll want to do some strength training to build strength and endurance.
+Exercises such as squats, lunges and planks can go a long way to enhancing your tower run power.
+But skip the stair-climbing machines unless it is an easy day.
+These machines don't teach you the technical aspects of tower running, such as turning properly, using the handrails or pacing yourself.

-Like running, climbing stairs doesn’t require any special equipment except for a good pair of running shoes.
-While there aren’t shoes specifically designed for tower running, there are certain features of running shoes that make them better suited for running stairs.
+Like running, climbing stairs doesn't require any special equipment except for a good pair of running shoes.
+While there aren't shoes specifically designed for tower running, there are certain features of running shoes that make them better suited to running up stairs.

-For instance, you may want to look for a lightweight shoe with less cushioning since stair climbing is a low-impact sport.
+For instance, you may want to look for a lightweight shoe with less cushioning as stair climbing is a low-impact sport.
 In addition, most tower runs are relatively short.
 The average finishing climb time for the ESBRU is about 30 minutes.
-So you won’t need to worry about the substantial wear and tear on your joints that you might take into account when training for a half marathon, marathon, or even 10K.
+So you won't need to worry about the substantial wear and tear on your joints that you might take into account when training for a half-marathon, marathon or even 10K.

-Tower running clothing is based on your own personal preferences.
-There’s no need to worry about weather conditions because you’ll be running inside.
-But keep in mind that there is also no breeze.
+Tower-running clothing is based on your own personal preferences.
+There's no need to worry about weather conditions because you'll be running inside.
+But bear in mind that there is also no breeze.
 Staircases can be hot and stuffy.
 So wear comfortable, breathable, lightweight clothing that feels good while you climb.